MarathonLabs/marathon/_posts/2018-11-19-debugging.md

 One of the best use cases for this report is the grouping of problems which helps to identify if your tests have a specific issue that is relevant for a large number of tests.
 Another useful feature is the ability to see all the retries visually and with video/screencapture (if available).
 Allure also provides the ability to see flaky tests by storing history of the runs.

 ### Dashboards
-Currently marathon is able to leverage the power of InfluxDB to store and fetch the metrics about the test runs.
-There is a [sample dashboard][3] that you can use in [grafana][2] to [visualise][4] this information in order to better understand what's going on.
+Marathon is able to leverage the power of InfluxDB and Graphite to store and fetch the metrics about the test runs.
+There are sample dashboards for [InfluxDB][3] and [Graphite][4] that you can use in [grafana][2] to [visualise][5] this information in order to better understand what's going on.

 ### Common use cases
 #### Investigating specific device problems